 2. Map of Sapporo Municipal Subway Lines

 When transferring from Sapporo Station, you go out once through the yellow transfer ticket gates and can enter within 30 minutes.
-When transferring at Odori Station there is no need to go out through the ticket gates.
+There is no need to go out through the ticket gates when transferring at Odori Station.

 - Namboku Subway Line (Green)